Lakeland Florida Family, Civil, Auto Accident and Property Mediation | Professional Services You Can Trust

 No, you do not.
 In some situations, people just need the assistance of a trained mediator in order to resolve their case.
 However, you can hire an attorney to attend mediation with you before a case is filed with the Court or after a case is filed.
 All family law and civil cases are required to go to mediation after a case is filed with the Court.

-The cost depends upon the length of the mediation, which includes the preparation of an agreement that will be sent to the parties to sign electronically.
+preparation of an agreement that will be sent to the parties to sign electronically.
 A half day mediation, (4 hours) with two (2) parties will cost each party $600.
 A full day mediation, (8 hours) which includes a 30 minute lunch (that is not charged) will cost each party $1200.
 Other time blocks can be discussed during the case review with the mediator if needed.

 Yes!
 We can continue the mediation to another time and continue to work on a settlement.
 This is a lot more cost effective than fighting it out in Court.